twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 In order to make my life easier, I have written 2 tools that I use with this workflow:

 - `git-sqwish`, a `git` utility to automate `.squashed` branch generation
-    - It verifies the branch is clean, generates our squashed branch, has a commit prompt (a la rebase), and rolls back upon commit failure
+    - Verifies the branch is clean, generates our squashed branch, has a commit prompt (a la rebase), and rolls back upon failure
     - https://github.com/twolfson/git-sqwish
 - `git shortref`, a `git` utility that returns name of current branch
     - Define the following in your global `.gitconfig` under `[alias]`